IMPORTANT NOTICE: A Declared State of Emergency is currently in place across Victoria. For more information, see: COVID-19 information for licensees

 Note: If you do not supply all the information specified in Steps 1-6, your enrolment cannot be accepted.
 To avoid any unnecessary delays, make sure that your application is complete before sending.

 The VCGLR will review your enrolment and determine that:

 The VCGLR will notify you within 14 days from the enrolment cut-off date to advise whether your enrolment has been successful.
 If you are successful, you will also be notified of the training program date you have been scheduled to attend.

 Please note, if you wish to change to another date after your enrolment has been successful, you must contact the VCGLR by submitting an enquiry via the contact us page and indicate which alternative date you wish to attend.
 The VCGLR will allocate a new date based on availability.

-There are eight participant places in each RSA Train-the-Trainer program.
-Only completed enrolments (i.e. lodgment of all documentation) will be accepted by the VCGLR.
-Participant places will be allocated after an assessment of the enrolments based on the applicants industry and training experience.
+Places for RSA TTT are limited.
+Only completed enrolments (i.e. lodgement of all documentation) will be accepted.
+Participant places will be allocated after an assessment of the enrolment based on the applicant’s industry and training experience.

-The VCGLR reserves the right to accept, decline, cancel or postpone a participant's enrolment or place in the program at any time.
-In the event of a training program cancellation by the VCGLR, all efforts will be made to reschedule participants to another date or all fees will be refunded.
+We reserve the right to accept, decline, cancel or postpone a participant's enrolment or place in the program at any time.
+In the event of a training program cancellation by us, all efforts will be made to reschedule participants to another date, or all fees will be refunded.